gelisam/typelevel-rewrite-rules/README.md

       -- n
 ```

 In the proof above, I was lucky that each equality proof applied to the entire name, so I could simply concatenate a few existing proofs.
 A more common use case is to apply an equality proof to a portion of the name, in which case we need to specify which portion we have in mind.
-In order to do that, we need to write a bit of boilerplate in order to identity the various arguments to each function name.
+In order to do that, we need to write a bit of boilerplate in order to identify the various arguments to each function name.

 ```haskell
 {-# LANGUAGE DataKinds, MultiParamTypeClasses, TypeFamilies #-}